Dive Regulator Maintenance Guide (UK)

 Local dive shops often service multiple brands.
 Ask about technician qualifications.

-Manufacturer service centres provide guaranteed authorised service.
+Manufacturer service centers provide guaranteed authorized service.

 Specialist workshops offer premium service for technical divers.